Sta523-Fa18/hw5/README.md

-Homework 5 - La Quinta is Spanish for next to Denny's - due Monday 10/21 by 11:59 pm
+Homework 5 - La Quinta is Spanish for next to Denny's -
 ---
+due Wednesday 10/23 by 11:59 pm

 <br/>